 - Effective communication of crash prediction model outputs to a variety of audiences

-The guidance should include a number of case studies or illustrative examples that demonstrate the quantification and user interpretation of crash prediction models reliability.
+The guidelines were to include a number of case studies or illustrative examples that demonstrate the quantification and user interpretation of crash prediction models reliability.
 Examples may illustrate the application of crash prediction models accounting for, but not limited to assumptions, data ranges, and intended and unintended uses.
-The guidance is intended to assist practitioners and researchers in addressing the application and understanding and communicating the model outcomes.
+The guidelines were intended to assist practitioners and researchers in addressing the application and understanding and communicating the model outcomes.
 The research results may be incorporated in a future edition of the AASHTO HSM.